blueant-allan/cakephp-elasticlogger/README.md

-# CakePHP ElasticLogger is a custom logger plugin for Cloudstaff
+# ElasticLogger is a custom logger plugin for Cloudstaff

 A CakePHP plugin for creating custom logs.
 Using CakePHP version 3.x